OSInside/kiwi/doc/source/working_with_images/pxe_live_iso_boot.rst

 2. Export Live ISO To The Network

-   Access to the live ISO file is implemented using the AoE protocol in KIWI.
+   Access to the live ISO file is implemented using the AoE protocol in {kiwi}.
 This requires the export of the live ISO file as remote block device which is typically done with the :command:`vblade` toolkit.
 Install the following package on the system which is expected to export the live ISO image: